YeabkalA/RobotMotionPlanning/README.md

 # Robot Motion Planning

-By Charlie Dadna and Yeabkal Wubshit
+By Charlie Dadna and Yeabkal Wubshit <br>
-Under the supervision of Dr. Robert Hochberg University of Dallas
+Under the supervision of Dr. Robert Hochberg <br>
+University of Dallas <br>
 May 2018

 To run project